Szymon-Czuszek/SAS-Data-Science/README.md

 [SasFunctionsInput.sas](SAS/SasFunctionsInput.sas): This script demonstrates the use of the INPUT function in SAS to convert a character string into a numeric value.

 Step 1: Data Step
-DATA inputfunction:

-Creates a dataset named inputfunction.
+1. DATA inputfunction: Creates a dataset named inputfunction.
-Variables:
+2. Variables:

-sale $9.:
-Defines the variable sale as a character variable with a length of 9. numsale = INPUT(sale, comma9.);:
+- sale $9.: Defines the variable sale as a character variable with a length of 9.
-Converts the character variable sale into a numeric value using the INPUT function.
+- numsale = INPUT(sale, comma9.);: Converts the character variable sale into a numeric value using the INPUT function.
-The comma9. informat allows the input to interpret commas within the numeric data.
+- The comma9. informat allows the input to interpret commas within the numeric data.
-DATALINES:
+3. DATALINES.
 Provides sample data for the variable sale:
-6, 525, 352
+- 6, 525, 352
-RUN:
+4. RUN.
 Executes the DATA step to create the dataset inputfunction.

 Step 2: PROC PRINT
 PROC PRINT DATA = inputfunction:
 Prints the dataset inputfunction to display the output of the INPUT function.